bsv-blockchain/svnode-quickstart/README.md

-# SVNode Quick Setup
+# SV Node Quick Setup

-A comprehensive setup script and template collection for quickly deploying Bitcoin SV (BSV) nodes with interactive configuration, automatic installation, and flexible deployment options.
+A comprehensive setup script and template collection for quickly deploying SV Node on the BSV Blockchain with interactive configuration, automatic installation, and flexible deployment options.

 ## Features